-Overview of Online Geriatric Health Coursework
+Online Geriatric Health Courses

+Some distance learning classes in geriatric health are taken as part of a Master of Science in Geriatric Health or Professional Certificate in Geriatric Health Management program.
 Many four-year universities and colleges offer geriatric health coursework online.
-Most are at the graduate level and require students to have previously earned a bachelor's degree.
+Most options are at the graduate level and require students to have previously earned a bachelor's degree, but some schools offer relevant associate's degree and undergraduate diploma programs.
 Online graduate certificates and master's programs may require applicants to have professional experience working with the elderly or in healthcare.
 Some programs that are focused on direct medical care, such as geriatric nursing, require students to be licensed healthcare professionals.

 Continuing education courses offered through distance learning may not have as strict admission requirements and offer a more self-paced format.
 That said, these typically do not offer college credit but rather continuing education units (CEUs).